Jordan Firstman: Career

 In 2023, Sebastián Silva premiered his film Rotting in the Sun at the Sundance Film Festival.
 Firstman was cast in the lead role as a fictionalized version of himself.
 The film was notable for featuring unsimulated sex, with Firstman himself engaging in oral sex.
+Rotting in the Sun was nonetheless praised for its portrayal of an existential crisis as a "riotous blast".

 In 2024, he appeared as a guest on the Grindr-created YouTube podcast Who's the A**hole, hosted by RuPaul's Drag Race alum and entertainer Katya Zamolodchikova.
+Firstman starred in FX's English Teacher as Malcolm until the series' cancellation in 2025.
+The TV series was nominated for multiple Critics Choice Awards in the Comedy Series category.

 In 2025, he signed a recording contract with Capitol Records.
-He released his debut comedy album, Secrets on April 11, 2025, based on confessions his followers sent to his Instagram account.
+He released his debut comedy album, Secrets, on April 11, 2025, based on confessions his followers sent to his Instagram account.
 It features guest appearances by Rachel Sennott, Suki Waterhouse, Julia Fox, Rufus Wainwright, Laundry Day, Jimmy Pop, and his mother.
+The same year, Firstman also began starring in Sennott's HBO comedy series I Love LA as Charlie.

+In November 2025, it was announced that Firstman would make his feature directorial debut with Club Kid, a New York–set film which he also wrote and starred in.
+The film follows a nightclub promoter whose life changes after discovering he has a son he was previously unaware of.
+The film premiered at the 2026 Cannes Film Festival on May 15, 2026, playing in the Un Certain Regard section.
+In May 2026, it was announced that, after a "highly competitive bidding war", A24 had won global distribution rights to Club Kid.